 Where we store your information

-If you sign up for the newsletter, we store your email address in MailChimp, which is the marketing platform we use.
-When you register for the forum, your information is stored via the forum software we use, Discourse, hosted in our Digital Ocean server.
-We chose these systems partly for their commitment to security.
+If you sign up for the newsletter, we store your email address in Beehiiv, which is the marketing platform we use.
+We chose this system partly for their commitment to security.

 What we use your information for